 I'm starting off the year with the first official Rick and Morty art show, which opens tonight at 7pm-9pm at Gallery 1988 West.
 Rick and Morty is a cartoon featured on Adult Swim.
 If you can't attend, the show is online (click here.)

-There you can purchase the original (Update: sold) or 1 of 10 limited edition prints (Update: First edition sold.
-New 11x14 prints available for sale).
+There you can purchase the originals (Update: Rick sold) or 1 of 10 limited edition prints (Update: First edition sold out.
+New 11x14 variant prints now available.
+Click here to purchase).
 Below is my chalk pastel piece titled "Rick" which will be in the show.

 Sketchbook phase first.
 I needed to understand what made these characters look like "them".
 Learn the subtleties.
 I found that I needed to be careful with my line work and placement of the nose and eyes.
 Otherwise, they'll start looking like a muppet.
 After a few episodes, I eventually I got the swing of things.
 It's interesting that they make their pupils squiggly.